mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

 1. Never return null for an Array return type.
 Return an empty array of 0 like `return new String[0]`.
 1. Never return null for a Set/List/Map collection return types.
 Return corresponding empty values such as `Collections.emptySet()`, `Collections.emptyList()` or `Collections.emptyMap()`;
 1. Prefer method return type to be more generic such as a Super Interface or Super Class.
 For example, `List` instead of `ArrayList`.
 1. Avoid having multiple return statements in a method.
 Prefer to provide a single point of exit to a method.
-For example,
+For example:

 ``` java
 //AVOID BELOW
 private int getStatus() {